Scroll down for information and advice on court cases after a fatal crash.

 Code of Practice for Victims of Crime

 When preparing your comments, it is a good idea to read the government's Code of Practice for Victims of Crime, and other codes that set standards for criminal justice organisations to enable them to better meet victims' needs.
-Read the latest versions of these codes on the Brake website.
+Read the latest versions of these codes at www.brake.org.uk/support.

 If you are not satisfied with a response you receive